 Just outside of Montalcino lies another fine, still functioning monastery; Sant’Antimo which is also worth a visit, and moving to the south east will bring you to the fertile wine producing region of Val d’Orcia.

 The first town you might visit there could be San Quirico d’ Orcia on the northern edge of the valley, another stop on the Via Francigena and with an equally rich religious and cultural history.

-Other places of note are the nearby spa town of Bagno Vignoni, Montepulciano at the eastern edge of the valley, on the borders with Umbria, and of course in between there is the famous Renaissance town of Pienza, which has many sights, including its main Piazza and Duomo, and the former Pope’s Palace and Bishop’s Palace.
+Other places of note are the nearby spa town of Bagno Vignoni, the gorgeous renaissance town of Montepulciano at the eastern edge of the valley, on the borders with Umbria, and of course in between there is the famous Renaissance town of Pienza, which has many sights, including its main Piazza and Duomo, and the former Pope’s Palace and Bishop’s Palace.
 It might get the most visitors of any place in this area but is an interesting, inspiring place that is not to be missed.

-The wines of Val d’Orcia mightn’t have the international stature of the Brunello di Montalcino but they do make a variety of Sangiovese and Trebbiano red and white wines while Montepulciano is acclaimed for its red Nobile di Montepulciano.
+The wines of Val d’Orcia mightn’t have the international stature of the Brunello di Montalcino but at agriturismi and vineyard hotels here you will generally find a variety of Sangiovese and Trebbiano red and white wines while the area of Montepulciano is acclaimed for its red Nobile di Montepulciano.

 Here are our choices for the best agriturismi near Siena & Val d’Orcia in 2023:

 >> To view all on the map click here